'Man City would be dead if we spent like Chelsea'

 Manchester City would be "under scrutiny like you cannot imagine" if they were spending like Chelsea, says boss Pep Guardiola.

-Chelsea's latest signing of Romeo Lavia for £53m means they have now spent more than £850m since owner Todd Boehly took over last summer.
+Chelsea's £53m signing of Romeo Lavia means they have now spent more than £850m since owner Todd Boehly took over last summer.

 But Guardiola said his side would not get away with spending those sums in the same amount of time.